[(1) This section applies to a decision, under section 4, with respect to the approval of a proposed voluntary arrangement.

 (b) (subject to any order made under subsection [(6)]) it has been taken by the [company's creditors pursuant to] that section.

-(3) If the decision taken by the [company's creditors] differs from that taken by the company meeting, a member of the company may apply
+(3) If the decision taken by the [company's creditors] differs from that taken by the company meeting, a member of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.